 Triangle Tackling Drill

 The Triangle drill requires three players to start on their knees.
-Players will begin with the player on either side.
+Players will begin on either side.
 Once they make a tackle, they will reposition themselves back to the starting point.

 From here, the defensive player will tackle the other ball carrier.
 Starting from the knees is a great way to teach players to tackle properly and establish effective contact with the ball carrier.

-The tackler will go back and forth for four reps and then rotate between players.
+The tackler will go back and forth for 4 reps, then rotate among players.

 Mel Tackling Drill

-This drill is great for game situations and how to develop skills necessary for linebackers to tackle on the run.
+This drill is great for game situations and for developing the skills necessary for linebackers to tackle on the run.

 Warrior Tackling Drill